aryansdomain/IntScript/README.md

 # IntScript

-IntScript is an esoteric programming language where the source code consists of only one integer.
+IntScript is an esoteric programming language where the source code consists of only one nonnegative integer.

 “Cheating” is not allowed; the integer must be written as a normal base-10 number in its simplest form, with no leading zeros or alternative representations (such as writing it in a higher base to reduce the number of characters).
 One can think of the integer as a real-world quantity, such as a count of objects.
 Writing the same value with leading zeros or in another base does not change that quantity, so those representations are considered equivalent and invalid.
+Additionally, a count of something cannot be negative, so negative integers are also rejected.

 ## How It Works